Amorites: Origin

 There are a wide range of views regarding the Amorite homeland.
 One extreme is the view that kur mar.tu/māt amurrim covered the whole area between the Euphrates and the Mediterranean Sea, the Arabian Peninsula included.
 The most common view is that the "homeland" of the Amorites was a limited area in central Syria identified with the mountainous region of Jebel Bishri.
+The Amorites are regarded as one of the ancient Semitic-speaking peoples.